marmelab/react-admin/docs/Show.md

 ## Layout

-`<Show>` doesn't render any field by default - it delegates this to its child.
+`<Show>` doesn't render any field by default - it delegates this to its children.
 Show layout components grab the `record` from the `RecordContext` and render them on screen.

-React-admin provides 2 show layout coponents:
+React-admin provides 2 show layout components:

 - [`<SimpleShowLayout>`](./SimpleShowLayout.md) displays fields with a label in a single column
 - [`<TabbedShowLayout>`](./TabbedShowLayout.md) displays a list of tabs, each tab rendering a stack of fields with a label